kragen/derctuo/markdown/compound-literals.md

 [2]: https://caml.inria.fr/pub/old_caml_site/FAQ/FAQ_EXPERT-eng.html#labels_surcharge

-(There's an interesting niche open for a language that uses structural subtyping like OCaml's object types and polymorphic variants, but for records with an open set of field names — the kind of thing people do in JS or Lua or with JSON, but with static type checking.
-I think OCaml didn't have subtyping at all at the time records were added, and its use is still controversial.)
+(There’s an interesting niche open for a language that uses structural subtyping like OCaml’s object types and polymorphic variants, but for records with an open set of field names — the kind of thing people do in JS or Lua or with JSON, but with static type checking.
+I think OCaml didn’t have subtyping at all at the time records were added, and its use is still controversial.)

 Getting back to C, one of the more interesting uses for [so-called